lcsrodriguez/headat-signals/README.md

 - *Development date*: June 2022 - today

-*PhysioNet* is a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.
+*PhysioNet* is a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology (MIT-LCP).

 This wrapper is based on [wfdb](https://github.com/MIT-LCP/wfdb-python) features.
 Please consider using it for further development.